bennylope/pygeocodio/README.rst

 =====================

 * Geocode an individual address
+* Geocode a dictionary of address components
 * Batch geocode up to 10,000 addresses at a time
+* Batch geocode a list of address components
 * Parse an address into its identifiable components
 * Reverse geocode an individual geographic point
 * Batch reverse geocode up to 10,000 points at a time